A numerical ampleness criterion via Gale duality: Examples

 \end{example}

 \begin{example} \cite[Ex.~4.7]{RT-Qfproj} Consider the following $4\times 7$ $F$--matrix

 Notice that

 meaning that $X(\Si)$ is a finite abelian quotient of a PWS described in Example~\ref{ex:WPTB(b)}, for every $\Si\in\SF(V)$.
-Then Corollary~\ref{cor:Q-Fano} allows us to conclude that we get a Fano toric variety for the choice of the chamber $\g=\left\langle \right\rangle$ corresponding to the chamber 7 in Fig.~\ref{fig5}. \end{example}
+Then Corollary~\ref{cor:Q-Fano} allows us to conclude that we get a Fano toric variety for the choice of the chamber